jware-solutions/neo-react-semantic-ui-range/README.md

 - 🚀 Written in modern React using hooks and clean
 - ✨ Fully Typescript support
-- 📖 A lot of colors and StoryBook
+- 📖 A lot of colors and Storybook

+## Development

+Any PR is welcome!
+You can run Storybook to play and test your changes:

+1. Install dependencies with `npm i` or `yarn install`
+1. Run Storybook: `npm run storybook`

 ## License